my face

 Here's my academic CV.

-other projects permalink
+other stuff permalink